NatBrian/chatgpt-from-scratch/README.md

 *   ["Let's build GPT: from scratch, in code, spelled out"](https://www.youtube.com/watch?v=kCc8FmEb1nY)
 *   [nanoGPT Repository](https://github.com/karpathy/nanoGPT)

-**Distinction from nanoGPT:**
-While `nanoGPT` serves as a lightweight training repository for standard GPT-2 architectures, this project is a pedagogical notebook that updates the architecture to reflect modern standards (Llama 3), specifically by substituting LayerNorm, ReLU, and absolute embeddings with RMSNorm, SwiGLU, and RoPE.

 ## Future Directions

 Upon completion, learners are encouraged to: